dhocker/athomepowerlineserver/README.md

 Devices are by definition X10 modules.
 Initiatators define start and stop timers.
 Actions describe X10 commands.

 AtHomePowerlineServer has devices and timer programs.
-A device is an X10 module or a TPLink/Kasa WiFi device.
+A device is an X10 module, a TPLink/Kasa WiFi device or a Meross WiFi device.
 A timer program defines a trigger and a command/action to be executed when the trigger fires.
 Commands are logcial actions like On and Off.
 Essentially, AtHomePowerlineServer is independent of the actual hardware devices.